-- If you know that you are not much familiar with the concepts involved in the question, don’t attempt it, rather study the concept first and then solve the question.
+- If you know that you are not very familiar with the concepts involved in the question, don’t attempt it, rather study the concept first and then solve the question.

 - If you are struggling to solve difficult questions, like taking too much time to solve a question, then you need to solve less difficult questions first.
 Start with easier questions and then gradually increase the level.

 - Practice, practice and practice.
-It will help you improving your concept application power and will also develop confidence in you that, “Yes!
-I can do any question from this topic now, whether it is easy or difficult.”
+It will help you improve your concept application power and will also develop confidence in you that, “Yes!
+I can answer any question from this topic now, whether it is easy or difficult.”

 - Don’t get frightened on seeing the long questions.
 They might seem difficult but may take only a few seconds to tackle.
 That’s where practicing questions regularly helps.

 - Don’t neglect any chapter for the sake that you hate it and not able to do its questions or you have difficulty in learning that.
 Try to make a grip over those topics by practicing more questions from it.